OIDA-JHU/oida-image-extraction/README.md

 The SCons build system probably won't work out-of-the-box in arbitrary environments, but should give a decent idea of how one might run the script over a massive collection on a grid (SLURM etc).

+## Future Work
+The following features could potentially be implemented in future releases:

+- Partial loading in the deduplication script
+- Ability to redact images from the corpus
+- GUI interface

 ## Authors
 The original code was forked from https://github.com/comp-int-hum/oida-image-extraction and was authored by Tom